Colton-Christianson/Active-Directory-Lab/README.md

 1. RDP into DC-1.
 2. Open **Server Manager** > Add roles and features.
 3. Select **Active Directory Domain Services** and click **Add Features**.
-4. Accept restart if prompted and install.
+4. Accept the restart if prompted and install.
 5. Promote the server to a domain controller:
    - Create a **new forest**, name it, and set a **DSRM password**.
    - Complete installation and let the server reboot.